-Hints and tips - 6 minute read - this blog post was originally published on April 7 2020 and now includes updated links to learning resources.
+Hints and tips - 6 minute read - this blog post was originally published on 7 April 2020 and 20 May 2020 and now includes updated links to learning resources.

 Ewan Brady, OCR Subject Advisor

-We are working to support teachers and students in these difficult and uncertain times.
-It is a big challenge for all of us, and especially for those working remotely.
-So, I have written this blog to help, flagging up resources on our website and other that may be useful in supporting home learning.
+We are again facing difficult and uncertain times and we are continuing to work to support teachers and students.
+It is a big challenge for all of us, especially for those teaching, studying or working remotely.
+So, I have written this blog to help, flagging up resources on our website and others that may be useful in supporting home learning.

-We have published several general blogs about supporting students.
-More are being added every day.
+Last year we published several general blogs about supporting students.
+More have since been added.